Biscoff Babka

 brushing sugar syrup on baked babka.

-Once the babkas are removed from the oven, brush the top of the babka liberally with the syrup.
+1. Brush the top of the babka liberally with the syrup.
 I avoid getting too much on the pieces of cookie pressed on top so they stay crispy.

-Let them cool in their pans for 20 minutes, then remove them and let them cool further on a wire rack.
 Serve the babka at room temperature or slightly warm.
 Delicious with a cup of coffee!

 Biscoff babka side view